 Abdul was waiting with a sign outside the baggage claim at the Menara airport in Marrakesh.
 He loaded our bags in the car and we made our way out of the city and into the mountains.
 Tamadot translates to “Soft Breeze” in Berber he mentioned as he filled us in on little details of the property as we made our 45 minute drive leaving behind the chaos and lights of the city.
 We later found out that Abdul is one who drives Sir Richard Branson when he is visiting the property.

 It was dark when we reached the big doors of the Kasbah.
 We checked in at the front desk, which was more like someone welcoming to their home rather than a hotel check-in.
 The staff offered to take us on a tour around the property the next morning – there were many beautiful spaces, nook and corners and terraces to be discovered.
 We passed the twinkling lanterns in the courtyard to get to our rooms.

 Rooms at Kasbah Tamadot

-We woke up next morning to the sight of snow-capped mountains, lushly landscaped grounds, a stunning sunken pool and a few clay houses hugging the hills in the distance.
-I didn’t know Morocco looked like this, and was struck by beautiful it was in the winter months.
+We woke up the next morning to the sight of snow-capped mountains, lushly landscaped grounds, a stunning sunken pool, and a few clay houses hugging the hills in the distance.
+I didn’t know Morocco looked like this and was struck by beautiful it was in the winter months.

 The rooms were cozy with a carved ceiling and wooden beds that looked inviting after a long day of travel.
 We resisted the urge to snack on the fruits, cookies and dates left for us and freshened up quickly for dinner.
 Just like the Virgin Limited Edition Mont Rochelle property we had stayed during our trip to South Africa, all the items in the mini-bar were complimentary.